uab-cgds-worthey/DITTO/README.md

 ## Contact information

-For issues, please send an email with clear description to
+For queries, send an email with clear description to

 Tarun Mamidi    -   tmamidi@uab.edu